 SkiBig3 is pleased to partner with a variety of local lodging properties to provide exceptional summer hotel packages for Canadian travellers.
 You will find vacation packages that suit everyone.

-You may not want to leave Herbert Lake, but if you want to take in some new views and a great late lunch, stop by Lake Louise Ski Resort Summer Sightseeing Gondola.
+If you want to take in some new views and a great lunch, stop by Lake Louise Ski Resort Summer Sightseeing Gondola.
 Take the chair lift up to the Whitehorn Bistro.
 With unbelievable panoramic views and masterful culinary creations, it is one of the best patios in the Bow Valley.

 Don’t forget to keep your camera and eyes out for grizzly bears when riding the chairlift!